tweetpie/twitter-account-classification/README.md

 #### Datasets

-You can find all datasets mentioned in the paper from here.Each model is applied on different versions of the datasets, such as the Humanizr model applied on the balanced, unbalanced, and full version of the Humanizr dataset.
+You can find all datasets mentioned in the paper from [here](https://github.com/tweetpie/twitter-account-classification/tree/main/datasets).
+Each model is applied on different versions of the datasets, such as the Humanizr model applied on the balanced, unbalanced, and full version of the Humanizr dataset.
 The balanced version of the data set includes equal number of individual and organization accounts.
 The number of accounts is accomplished by undersampling the majority class.

 |Dataset Name   |      Number of Original Accounts      |  Number of Collected Accounts | Collection Percent |